These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Sketchbooks

 I love using watercolor sketchbooks to warm up before I start painting.
-So far, I'm loving the Hahnemuhle sketchbook the best because I love how the paint flows on the paper.
+So far, I love the Hahnemuhle sketchbook the best because I love how the paint flows on the paper.
 I also love the landscape-oriented pages.

 Empty Watercolor Palette

-An empty palette sounds like a bad gift, but for those in the know, this is actually a great gift.
-I use these palettes to dry my own paint from tubes, which makes painting more convenient than fighting with tubes for every color I want.
+An empty palette sounds like a bad gift, but for those in the know, it’s a great one.
+I use these palettes to dry my paint from tubes, which makes painting more convenient than fighting with tubes for every color I want.

 Don't forget to buy the half-pans to add to the palette.

-Here's a tutorial I wrote on the process for filling a watercolor palette, in case you have no idea what I'm talking about.
+Here’s a tutorial I wrote on the process of filling a watercolor palette, in case you have no idea what I’m talking about.

 Watercolor Pencils